girst/solvitaire-mirror-of-git.gir.st/README.md

 	            already used for closed cards
 	      cons: dirty C hack, less obvious than in other places, no need to conserve memory this tightly
+ * DONE: screen size > stack height => rendering issues! as good as it's going to get, since we can't just not draw cards at all
+ * DONE: 'join to here' command (should take longest chain available)
+ * DONE: expose deal() seed for restarting the game

 ## Notes